saugataroyarghya/Analog-Clock-Reader/README.md

 # Analog-Clock-Reader

 ## Project Overview
-**Analog-Clock-Reader** is a computer vision project aimed at reading the time from an analog clock image using image processing techniques.
+**Analog-Clock-Reader** is an image processing project aimed at reading the time from an analog clock image.
 This project leverages various image enhancement, edge detection, and feature extraction methods to detect the clock face, identify the clock hands, and accurately calculate the time.

-## Objectives
-- Enhance the quality of input images for better analysis.
-- Detect the clock face and identify the clock hands.
-- Calculate and display the time based on the positions of the detected hands.

 ## Features
 - **Preprocessing**: Applies gamma correction, noise removal, and thresholding to improve image clarity.